obidea/semantika-example/README.md

 What Next?
 ----------

-The examples above have given you a demonstration of how Semantika can seamlessly connect to a relational database and answers SPARQL queries based on the semantic mapping model provided by users.
-Semantika will also incorporate a powerful reasoning in the presence of a domain model (i.e., an OWL ontology).
+The examples above have demonstrated how Semantika can seamlessly connect to a relational database and answers SPARQL queries based on the semantic mapping model provided by users.
+In addition, Semantika will include a reasoning step if a domain model (i.e., an OWL ontology) is presented.

+**Be pragmatic!**

-1. To know better the system, you need to understand the concept of semantic mapping model.
+To know better the system, you need to understand the concept of semantic mapping model.
 It's simple BTW.
-The mappings are just a specification about how your data (in database) has a certain meaning (in domain model).
+The mappings are just a specification about how your data (in database) has a certain meaning in your domain application.
-   * Do it pragmatically.
-Go inside the `model/` folder and learn the [bsbm.mod.ttl](https://github.com/obidea/semantika-api/blob/master/model/empdb.mod.ttl) file (or alternatively [bsbm.mod.xml](https://github.com/obidea/semantika-api/blob/master/model/empdb.mod.xml)).
+* Go inside the `model/` folder and take a look at the [bsbm.mod.ttl](https://github.com/obidea/semantika-api/blob/master/model/empdb.mod.ttl) file (or alternatively [bsbm.mod.xml](https://github.com/obidea/semantika-api/blob/master/model/empdb.mod.xml)).
-   * Read some resources.
-Semantika provides two options when writing the mapping model.
-First, [use R2RML](http://www.w3.org/TR/r2rml/) and second, use [TERMAL/XML](https://github.com/obidea/semantika-api/wiki/2.-Basic-RDB-RDF-Mapping).
-Click on the links!
-Once you have mastered one of them, the other is piece of cake. *Well, they both are similar!* :)
+* Read some resources about [R2RML](http://www.w3.org/TR/r2rml/) or [TERMAL/XML](https://github.com/obidea/semantika-api/wiki/2.-Basic-RDB-RDF-Mapping).
+Once you have mastered one of them, the other is just easy as pie. *Well, they both are similar!* :)

-2. Once you get the mapping model, the rest is easy!
+Once you passed the mapping model, the rest is easy!
 * Configuration file.
-The configuration file is the place where you put everything altogether (i.e., connection settings, domain model resources and mapping model resources).
-[Look here!](https://github.com/obidea/semantika-api/blob/master/example/queryanswer/application.cfg.xml)
+The configuration file is the place where you set everything altogether (i.e., connection settings, domain model resources and mapping model resources).
+[See example](https://github.com/obidea/semantika-api/blob/master/example/queryanswer/application.cfg.xml).
 * Java code.
-This is the interesting part where you can start building your semantic application using Semantika.
-[Again, take a look here!](https://github.com/obidea/semantika-api/blob/master/example/queryanswer/QueryAnswerTest.java).
+This is the part where you add some few lines of Semantika code for your semantic application.
+[See example](https://github.com/obidea/semantika-api/blob/master/example/queryanswer/QueryAnswerTest.java).

 Troubleshooting
 ---------------